tetsufmbio/d3-force-3d-md/README.md

-d3-force-3d
+d3-force-3d-md
 ==============

 [![NPM package][npm-img]][npm-url]
 [![Build Size][build-size-img]][build-size-url]
 [![NPM Downloads][npm-downloads-img]][npm-downloads-url]

-Extended version of [d3-force](https://github.com/d3/d3-force) to support other dimensions besides 2D, via the method [*numDimensions*](#simulation_numDimensions), supporting the values 1, 2 or 3 (default to 2).
+Extended version of [d3-force](https://github.com/d3/d3-force) to support other dimensions besides 2D, via the method [*numDimensions*](#simulation_numDimensions), supporting the values 1, 2 or 3 (default to 2) and to implement a true [velocity Verlet](https://en.wikipedia.org/wiki/Verlet_integration).
 Fully backwards compatible with [d3-force](https://github.com/d3/d3-force) (version [3.0.0](https://github.com/d3/d3-force/tree/v3.0.0)), and should just work as a drop-in replacement d3 module.

-This module implements a [velocity Verlet](https://en.wikipedia.org/wiki/Verlet_integration) numerical integrator for simulating physical forces on particles.
-The simulation is simplified: it assumes a constant unit time step Δ*t* = 1 for each step, and a constant unit mass *m* = 1 for all particles.
-As a result, a force *F* acting on a particle is equivalent to a constant acceleration *a* over the time interval Δ*t*, and can be simulated simply by adding to the particle’s velocity, which is then added to the particle’s position.
+This version is a fusion between the modules [d3-force-3d](https://github.com/vasturiano/d3-force-3d), which support simulations up to three dimensions, and [d3-force-md](https://github.com/gvarnavi/d3-force-md), which implement the true a true velocity Verlet.

+This module and its documentation is still in development.

 In the domain of information visualization, physical simulations are useful for studying [networks](https://observablehq.com/@d3/force-directed-graph) and [hierarchies](https://observablehq.com/@d3/force-directed-tree)!